 McMillan has brought a different kind of film festival to Wisconsin Rapids.
 Like most film festivals, we are showing a selection of limited release, foreign, documentary and regional films.
 Unlike other festivals, the films are shown throughout the year.
 When possible, we bring in those involved in the making of the films, in support of the Digital Media Studio.

-In most cases, the films will be shown as part of our regular Monday Movies, though films may be outside that series.
-In some cases, they are part of wider events, such as ARTiGras.
+In most cases, the films will be shown as part of our regular Monday Movies, though films may be part of wider events, such as ARTiGras.
 As always, admittance is free and there are no tickets.
 If you like this series, we recommend our National Theatre Live presentations.

 Events in the McMillan Memorial Library Film Festival:

 March 5, 2020 - Western Stars.
 "Western Stars" is a cinematic film version of Bruce Springsteen's latest globally successful album of the same name.

 March 9, 2020 - Capernaum.
 Winner of the Grand Jury Prize at the Cannes Film Festival, Nadine Labaki's CAPERNAUM ("Chaos") tells the story of Zain (Zain al Rafeea), a Lebanese boy who sues his parents for the "crime" of giving him life.

 March 9, 2020 - Pain & Glory (Dolor y Gloria).
 Pain and Glory tells of a series of re-encounters experienced by Salvador Mallo, a film director in his physical decline.
 Antonio Banderas, Penelope Cruz, Director Pedro Almodovar.